Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 6. Proof of income

-Note that documents from private institutions must be notarised by a Uruguayan public notary (escribano público) to verify both the signature and the content.
-Foreign documents must be apostilled or legalized and translated into Spanish by an accredited Uruguayan public translator.
+Note that documents from private institutions must be notarized by a Uruguayan public notary (escribano público) to verify both the signature and the content.
+Foreign documents need to be apostilled or legalized and translated into Spanish by an accredited Uruguayan public translator.

 Next, make an appointment and file your application for citizenship at an office of Uruguay’s Electoral Court.
 The electoral court will schedule a hearing within days of filing to assess your Spanish skills before continuing to review your application.